Raed-Alqabas/Portfolio_Project_Mazaady/README.md

-# 🚗 Car Auction Platform
+# 🚗 MAZAADY - Car Auction Platform

 An **online live auction** platform for buying and selling used cars easily and securely — no need to visit showrooms!
 The platform ensures **trust**, **transparency**, and **a complete digital experience** for all parties.